redis/redis-doc/topics/latency.md

 Redis latency problems troubleshooting
 ===

-This document will help you understanding what the problem could be if you are experiencing latency problems with Redis.
+This document will help you understand what the problem could be if you are experiencing latency problems with Redis.

 In this context *latency* is the maximum delay between the time a client